Adobe PDF version (click to download/view):

 2.1.5 Subject to the limitations of these by-laws, all corporate powers of the Club shall be exercised by or under authority of, and the business and affairs of the Club shall be controlled by the Board of Directors.

-2.1.6 Each Director shall be elected for a term of three (3) years ending at the third annual meeting after the Directors’ election. [revised]
+2.1.6 Each Director shall be elected for a term of three (3) years ending at the third annual meeting after the Directors election

 2.1.7 Each year, Directors shall be elected to fill vacancies created by retiring Directors to achieve the full complement of 12 Directors.

-2.1.8 No Director shall be eligible for election to consecutive three-year terms. [revised]
+2.1.8 No Director shall be eligible for election to more than two consecutive three-year terms.

 2.1.9 Unless otherwise specified in these by-laws, the Board of Directors shall confirm the presiding Directors for each of the Committees described in Article 2.4.